lagp/fullstackopen2023/part0/04-newNote/readme.md

 title Creating new note

 note over browser:
-when user creates a new note,
-the browser send the data to the server end note
+the browser send
+the data to the server
+end note

 browser->server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note

 note over browser:
-The browser do a request to the server to get all notes end note
+The browser do a
+request to the server
+to get all notes
+end note

 browser->server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/notes

 note over server:
-the server send a HTML document to the browser end note
+the server send a
+HTML document to
+the browser
+end note

 server-->browser: HTML-code